 At a Directions Hearing the Court may order that you complete further tasks before the matter proceeds to Final Hearing/ Trial.
 This might include filing certain documents by specific dates.

-Interim Hearings are used to determine temporary issues, such as:
+Interim Hearings are used to determine interim issues, such as:

-– Who will continue to reside in the former family home.
+– Who will continue to reside in the former family home; or

 – Interim spousal maintenance.